DEFRA/ai-sdlc-governance-api/docs/workflow-ordering.md

 }
 ```

+### Deleting a Workflow Template

+When a workflow template is deleted, all remaining workflow templates in the same governance template with a higher order value will have their order decremented by 1.
+This ensures that the order remains sequential without gaps.

+For example, if you have workflow templates with orders 0, 1, 2, 3 and delete the template with order 1, the remaining templates will be reordered to 0, 1, 2.

 ### Retrieving Workflow Instances

 When retrieving workflow instances for a project, they are automatically sorted by their `order` field: